A new global plastics treaty could help us slash pollution. Here's how you can do your part.

-“This is not an issue for nuanced debate, it is fact,” he says.
-He explains that in the UK the government claims 46 per cent of household plastic waste is recycled, which is a gross overestimation.
+“This is not an issue for nuanced debate, it is fact,” he told Euronews Green in 2022.
+He explained that in the UK the government claims 46 per cent of household plastic waste is recycled, which is a gross overestimation.

 “This is nonsense, the real number is less than 9 per cent and for some polymer types, less than 2 per cent - it is hopeless.”

-Earlier this year the UN approved a landmark agreement to create the world’s first-ever global plastic pollution treaty.
-Torday adds that off the back of this “significant” agreement, a “fundamental systematic overhaul to plastic design, production and consumption” was needed, Torday said at the time.
+Last year the UN approved a landmark agreement to create the world’s first-ever global plastic pollution treaty.
+Off the back of this “significant” agreement, a “fundamental systematic overhaul to plastic design, production and consumption” was needed, Torday said at the time.

-Recycling is one system that could be improved.
-Just 8 per cent of people think that recycling labels are clear, according to YouGov - and that leads to a lot of Googling from confused consumers.
+Recycling is one system that needs to be improved.
+Just 8 per cent of people in the UK think that recycling labels are clear, according to YouGov - and that leads to a lot of Googling from confused consumers.

 What are the most frequently searched household items?

-Packing company 'Lifestyle Packaging' took a look at search data from Google to discover which items we are most confused about.
+Packing company 'Lifestyle Packaging' looked at search data from Google to discover which items we are most confused about.

 Then they laid out exactly when these items can and can’t be recycled.
 Read on for a handy guide to pin up in your kitchen.